igorwojda/software-design-concepts/README.md

 ## Design Patterns

-Design patterns are the solutions to the common problems in software design.
+Design patterns are the solutions to the common problems in software design:
+- Command

 ## How to open this project